open-contracting/open-contracting.github.io/pages/work/index.md

 ---
 ## Standard
 During Februaruy & March we are compiling a list of Open Contracting Data to understand the current supply of data available.
-We welcome assistance on this, and will be posting more about how to participate soon.
+More information about this [here](/pages/notes/datasets/).

 In 2013, we did an [initial sprint](/pages/notes/firstsprint.html) of work looking at some existing open contracting data and identifying common themes among it.